nicolepaul/africa-exposure-model/README.md

 Please cite the work as follows:

-Paul, Nicole, Vitor Silva, and Desmond Amo-Odurom.
+Paul, Nicole, Vitor Silva, and Desmond Amo-Oduro.
 (2022).
 "Development of a uniform exposure model for the African continent for use in disaster risk assessment." *International Journal of Disaster Risk Reduction*.
 DOI: [https://doi.org/10.1016/j.ijdrr.2022.102823](https://doi.org/10.1016/j.ijdrr.2022.102823)

 ## 🌟 Contributors